Lumpsum vs STP: what is a better investment strategy?

 Conclusion

 STP involves gradual investment, reducing risk, while lumpsum is a one-time investment, suitable for high-risk tolerance.
 STP averages out market fluctuations, whereas lumpsum has the potential to capture market gains immediately and fully benefit from the power of compounding on potential returns.
 The choice between them depends on your risk tolerance, market conditions, and financial goals.
 It is always recommended that you consult a financial advisor before making major investment decisions.
-You can also use an STP calculator and a compound interest calculator or a lumpsum calculator to assess the difference in the growth potential of an STP and lumpsum investment.
+You can also use an STP calculator and a lumpsum calculator to assess the difference in the growth potential of an STP and lumpsum investment.

 FAQs